padurean/square-composer/README.md

 Run `sbt fullOptJS` and open up `index-opt.html` for an optimized (~200kb) version of the final application, useful for final publication.

-## Add a new solution or a new transformation
+## Add a new solution to an existing transformation

+Just add a new function to an existing `Transformation` from the `ro.purecore.squarecomposer.Transformations.definitions` list.

+## Add a new transformation

-Just add a new `Transformation` instance to the `ro.purecore.squarecomposer.Transformations.definitions` list.
+Just add a new `Transformation` to the `ro.purecore.squarecomposer.Transformations.definitions` list.

 TIP: Use an existing instantiation one as blueprint - code should be self-explanatory.